 You will go to Fort HealthCare – Fort Memorial Hospital for the test.
 Use the main entrance on

-Armenia Street by the revolving door.
+Armenia Street.
 Ask for help in finding the Cardiac Eval (EKG) Department.

 The nuclear stress test is a two day test done in two parts: a “rest” part and a “stress” part.

 The “rest” portion of the nuclear stress test will be done on a separate day and will be compared with the stress images done after the “stress” portion of the test.
 On this day we ask that you do not eat any food for 3 hours prior to the test.
 You may drink water or juice and you can take your medications as usual.
 Enter through the main hospital entrance and go to radiology.

 For the “rest” images, a radioactive material that helps take pictures of your heart will be injected through an IV line and pictures will be taken 30 minutes later.
 You will be asked to lie flat on a table and remain still while the pictures are being taken.
 The machine moves slowly around your chest while you lie still.
 Each picture takes between 20-25 seconds and the entire scan is done in approximately 15 minutes.